abrahmgo/DiscogsApp/README.md

 ## App Settings

-- Change if the app uses mocks
+- Change if the app uses mocks (by the fault is NO)
 - Change url server, thi option it will available if we have two or more servers/environments

 Go to settings app, select Discogs app, change if the app will use mocks